javina89/jesusavina.com/README.md

 Achievements
 1. PageSpeed Insights score of 100.
-2. To Do: Mozilla Observatory
+2. Mozilla Observatory score of A+.